 Marina Byrd - Co-Chair

-Marina Byrd is a Legislative Policy Analyst with the Florida Legislature's Office of Program Policy Analysis and Government Accountability (OPPAGA).
+Marina Byrd is a Legislative Policy Analyst with the Florida Legislature's Office of Program Policy Analysis and Government Accountability (OPPAGA) where she works in the Criminal and Civil Justice Policy Area.
+Prior to coming to OPPAGA, she was a graduate fellow at the Council of State Governments and a graduate assistant at the University of Kentucky Student Center.
 She has a Master of Public Policy from the Martin School of Public Policy and Administration at the University of Kentucky and a BA in Economics from Georgetown College.
-She became interested in state government policy and research while working as a graduate fellow at the Council of State Governments.
-This is her second year as Co-Chair.
+She also volunteers as a Guardian ad Litem with the Second Judicial Circuit Guardian ad Litem Program in Tallahassee.
+This is her third year as Co-Chair.

 Kathy McGuire serves as deputy coordinator for the Florida Legislature's Office of Program Policy Analysis and Government Accountability (OPPAGA).
 Prior to her position as deputy coordinator, she served as staff director of OPPAGA's criminal justice policy area.
 For over 20 years, she conducted and led a wide variety of program evaluations and policy analyses.
 Ms. McGuire is Past Chair of the National Legislative Program Evaluation Society, and she is Past President of the Southeast Evaluation Association.
 She attended the Legislative Staff Management Institute at the University of Southern California.